Shashank0701-byte/Neuro-ai/backend/README.md

 # NeuroAid Backend API

-A robust Node.js/Express backend API for managing dynamic content in the NeuroAid application, with a focus on the "How It Works" section content management system.
+A robust Node.js/Express backend API for managing dynamic content in the NeuroAid application, including "How It Works" section and Technical Pipeline visualization.

 ## 🚀 Features

 - **Dynamic Content Management**: Full CRUD operations for "How It Works" section
+- **Technical Pipeline API**: Comprehensive API for pipeline module metadata and visualization
 - **Admin Authentication**: JWT-based authentication with role-based access control
 - **Rate Limiting**: Protection against abuse with configurable limits
 - **Data Validation**: Comprehensive input validation using Joi